kishiyamat/ntu-ut-ling-vwp/README.md

 1. Making the data frame simpler
 1. Adding when they start/end their fixation
 1. Extracting studio event from a file
-1. Adding the infomation to the data list
+1. Adding the information to the data list

 -> Making functions can be a good way.